Rashard Robinson: NFL career statistics

+Regular season

 Legal troubles

 Robinson was suspended indefinitely from LSU's football team midway through the 2014 season due to a failed drug test and substandard academics.
 After missing a semester, he was arrested in June 2015 for unauthorized entry into a teammate's apartment and was not allowed to re-enroll.
-He returned to Florida and enrolled at Broward College in Fort Lauderdale, where he began training for the NFL Draft.
+Robinson returned to Florida and enrolled at Broward College in Fort Lauderdale, where he began training for the NFL Draft.

 On January 10, 2018, Robinson was arrested for possessing marijuana-laced candy.
-On July 25, 2018, Robinson was suspended for four games as a result of these prior arrests.
+On July 25, he was suspended for four games as a result of these prior arrests.